Skip to main content

 Overview

-Musa textilis is a large, herbaceous, banana-like perennial in the Musaceae family, growing 10–20 feet (3–6 m) tall from a rhizomatous corm.
-Like all bananas, the apparent trunk is a pseudostem — a tightly rolled cylinder of overlapping leaf sheaths 4–8 inches (10–20 cm) in diameter.
-Leaves are oblong, 4–8 feet (1.2–2.4 m) long and 8–12 inches (20–30 cm) wide, bright green, with a prominent midrib.
-Unlike the common banana (Musa acuminata), the leaves of M. textilis are more upright and narrower, and the fibres within the leaf sheaths are exceptionally long and strong — the primary reason for cultivation.
-Abacá fibre, extracted from the pseudostem sheaths, is the strongest natural fibre known, with a tensile strength approximately three times that of cotton and superior salt-water resistance compared to other plant fibres.
+Musa textilis is a large herbaceous banana-like perennial in the family Musaceae growing 10-20 feet (3-6 m) tall from a rhizomatous corm.
+Like all bananas, the apparent trunk is a pseudostem: a tightly rolled cylinder of overlapping leaf sheaths 4-8 inches (10-20 cm) in diameter.
+Leaves are oblong, 4-8 feet (1.2-2.4 m) long and 8-12 inches (20-30 cm) wide, bright green, with a prominent midrib.
+Unlike the common banana (Musa acuminata), the leaves of M. textilis are more upright and narrower, and the fibers within the leaf sheaths are exceptionally long and strong, the primary reason for cultivation.
+Abacá fiber, extracted from the pseudostem sheaths, has a tensile strength approximately three times that of cotton and greater salt-water resistance than other plant fibers.
 The Philippines produces approximately 85% of the world's abacá, used in marine cordage, tea bags, filter paper, banknote paper, and specialty textiles.
-The inflorescence is a pendant cluster of tubular flowers, producing small, inedible fruit 2–3 inches (5–8 cm) long containing hard, dark seeds.
-Frost-tender — foliage damage occurs below 40°F (4°C) and plant death below 28°F (-2°C).
-In the Pacific Northwest, grown only as a greenhouse or conservatory specimen.
+The inflorescence is a pendant cluster of tubular flowers that produces small inedible fruit 2-3 inches (5-8 cm) long carrying hard dark seeds.
+Frost-tender: foliage damage occurs below 40°F (4°C) and plant death below 28°F (-2°C).
+In the Pacific Northwest, the species is grown only as a greenhouse or conservatory specimen.

 Native Range

 Musa textilis is native to the Philippines and is believed to have originated in the eastern Visayas and Mindanao.
-It occurs in tropical rainforest understory and forest margins at low to moderate elevations, up to approximately 3,300 feet (1,000 m).
+The species occurs in tropical rainforest understory and forest margins at low to moderate elevations, up to approximately 3,300 feet (1,000 m).
 Cultivated commercially in the Philippines, Ecuador, and Costa Rica.

 Suggested Uses

 Grown as a tropical specimen in heated greenhouses and conservatories in the Pacific Northwest.
-In USDA zones 10–12, planted outdoors as a specimen or in tropical garden designs.
-Commercially cultivated in the Philippines and Central America for fibre extraction.
-The large, banana-like foliage provides a tropical aesthetic in conservatory and interior plantscapes.
+In USDA zones 10-12, planted outdoors as a specimen or in tropical garden designs.
+Commercially cultivated in the Philippines and Central America for fiber extraction.
+The large banana-like foliage gives a tropical aesthetic in conservatory and interior plantscapes.
+Not suited to outdoor cultivation in zones below 10.

 How to Identify

-Identified by the banana-like pseudostem and large oblong leaves, but distinguished from edible bananas (M. acuminata, M. x paradisiaca) by the more upright, narrower leaves, the smaller, seedy, inedible fruit, and the exceptionally strong fibres in the pseudostem sheaths.
+Identified by the banana-like pseudostem and large oblong leaves.
+Separated from edible bananas (M. acuminata, M. x paradisiaca) by the more upright narrower leaves, the smaller seedy inedible fruit, and the long strong fibers in the pseudostem sheaths.
 The pseudostem sheaths are more tightly layered and less fleshy than those of edible banana species.

 Appearance